TUAT-Novice/maprotonet/README.md

 ## Datasets <a id="Datasets"></a>
 We employ [BraTS2018](https://www.med.upenn.edu/sbia/brats2018/), [BraTS2019](https://www.med.upenn.edu/cbica/brats-2019/), [BraTS2020](https://www.med.upenn.edu/cbica/brats2020/) datasets in our experiments.
-After applying for and downloading the datasets, get_mapping.py
+After applying for and downloading the datasets, for BraTS2018 dataset, please run data/get_mapping.py to generate name_mapping.csv for training.

 ## Experiments Reproduction <a id="Experiments"></a>